To: Departments Heads, Program Chairs, Administrative Support Staff

-Departments and programs play critical roles in preparing for and welcoming new faculty.
-We thank you for all your efforts in ensuring that our incoming faculty have a smooth and successful transition.
-Based on our experience and with input solicited from new faculty, we have prepared a list of key items to assist you.
-If you have additional items to add to this list, we welcome your input.
+Departments and programs play critical roles in welcoming new faculty colleagues.
+Thank you for all of your efforts to ensure that our incoming colleagues have a smooth and successful transition.
+The following list of key items will assist you in helping new faculty to settle in.

 Early Conversations